Configuration

 None

-The driver can be used in test cases by calling the set_mode() function with argument being dut, host, off, or client.
+The driver can be used in test cases by calling its set_mode()

 LXAUSBMuxDriver